A 'memorial for the ages' in Garner

 Holloman said that as beautiful as the memorial was in the daytime, at night it packed more power.

 "It's even more beautiful at night," said the Air Force sergeant who served from 1967 to 1971.
 "It's a peaceful place where everyone can go and heal."

 He echoed the sentiments of commissioner Matthews.
-The Garner resident and Vietnam veteran compared his feelings to the first time he went to Arlington National Cemetery or saw the Vietnam Memorial in Washington.
-He said he couldn’t initially find his brick, but then realized he was standing on it.
+The Garner resident and Vietnam veteran compared his feeling to the first time he went to Arlington National Cemetery or saw the Vietnam Memorial in Washington.
+He said he couldn't initially find his brick, but then realized he was standing on it.

 "We've got a place here now to come and relax," Matthews said.
 "If you've got something on your heart, your soul or on your minds, this is a good place to leave it and come to terms with things.
 We were all wounded in some way or another, either physically or spiritually.
 But we have a place now."

 Jared Londo lives in Morrisville but belongs to the Garner Post 10225 of the Veterans of Foreign Wars.
 The Army sergeant served in Iraq in Operation Desert Storm, and suggested that young people would see this and develop national pride.

 "It makes me proud to see this, " Londo said.
 "Future generations will see this stuff, and it will make them take as much pride in their country as I do."

 Tata, who called Garner an "all-American town" during his speech, said that the history presented had a context that most memorials don't achieve.
 He said he got an email from someone who said he didn't feel right about celebrating Memorial Day.

 "I said, 'Please celebrate.
 That's what we're over here fighting for,' "Tata said. " We want you to enjoy the blessings of liberty."